 Lots of meat and bread, this is what Czech cuisine is.

-Everything is yummy and filling, everything looks appetizing and delicious.
+Everything is yummy and filling.
+Everything looks appetizing and is delicious, too!

-The knuckle is either boiled in salted water and then roasted till it gets crispy skin and tender meat, or marinated in dark beer with spices and sent to the oven.
+The knuckle is either boiled in salted water and then roasted till it gets crispy skin and tender meat.
+Or, it is marinated in dark beer with spices and sent to the oven.

-In any case, this deliciousness comes accompanied by horseradish, mustard, and pickles, which is nice as the meat is fatty.
+In any case, this deliciousness comes accompanied by horseradish, mustard, and pickles.
+These are good accompaniments as the meat is fatty.

 Souvlaki [Vegan] from Athens